histocartography/patho-quant-explainer/README.md

 The code mostly relies on the [`histocartography`](https://github.com/histocartography/histocartography) library, a python-based package for modeling and learning with graph-based representations of pathology images.

-All the experiments are based on the BRACS dataset.
+All the experiments are based on the [`BRACS`](https://www.bracs.icar.cnr.it/) dataset.
 The data needs to be downloaded separately (see Installation steps).

 ![Overview of the proposed approach.](figs/readme_fig1.png)

 ## Installation

-### Cloning and handling ependencies
+### Cloning and handling dependencies

 Clone the repo: